-Fortunately conditions like those above can be successfully treated, for example hormone supplements can be given to children with congenital hypothyroidism to prevent severe complications and allow them to live a relatively normal life.
+Fortunately, conditions like those above can be successfully treated, for example, hormone supplements can be given to children with congenital hypothyroidism to prevent severe complications and allow them to live a relatively normal life.

 The newborn bloodspot screening program is currently under review by a working group of health officials.
 The review will look at advances in technology to ensure that the program is keeping pace with the latest testing techniques and may also consider adding other conditions to the list of those currently tested for.

-There are recommendations from the Human Genetics Society of Australasia and the Royal College of Pathologists of Australasia that other conditions be added to the program, such as Congenital Adrenal Hyperplasia (CAH), another rare genetic disorder which can have severe consequences in some cases.
+There are recommendations from the Human Genetics Society of Australasia and the Royal College of Pathologists of Australasia that other conditions be added to the program, such as Congenital Adrenal Hyperplasia (CAH), another rare genetic disorder that can have severe consequences in some cases.

 The benefit to children and families is clear here and is a shining example of how pathology is integral to patient care, empowering doctors to help prevent disability and giving patients the chance to lead a healthy life.